ibrahimkorkut/Starbucks-Clone/README.md

-# ☕ Starbucks Bootstrap Web Projesi
+# ☕ Starbucks Bootstrap Web Project

-Bootstrap kullanılarak geliştirilmiş, Starbucks temasından ilham alan responsive bir web arayüzü projesidir.
+A responsive web interface project inspired by the Starbucks theme and developed using Bootstrap.
-Frontend becerilerimi geliştirmek ve Bootstrap bileşenlerini aktif kullanmak amacıyla hazırlanmıştır.
+This project was created to improve my frontend skills and actively practice using Bootstrap components.

 ---

-## 🚀 Kullanılan Teknolojiler
+## 🚀 Technologies Used

 - 🌐 HTML5
 - 🎨 CSS3